Ben Hall Pt 4

 Inspector Shadforth. — This police officer has sent in his resignation.
 He has taken this step contrary to the wishes of his friends, who were desirous that he should submit to the enquiry into his conduct with respect to the escape of Ben Hall from Wilson's station.

-However, the circumstances surrounding Hall's evasion marked the end of his tenure with the New South Wales police force.
+However, the circumstances surrounding Hall's evasion marked the end of Shadforth's tenure with the New South Wales police force.

 Shadforth managed to secure employment in various government roles following his departure from the police force.
-However, he found it challenging to maintain these positions in the long run.
-By 1873, Shadforth's struggles led him to serve a three-year sentence at Beechworth Gaol for forgery.
-This wasn't his first brush with the law; in 1865, he had spent a month in prison for obtaining money under false pretenses in Gundagai..
+However, he found it challenging to maintain those positions.
+By 1873, Shadforth's struggles led to Victoria and a three-year sentence at Beechworth Gaol for forgery.
+This wasn't his first brush with the law; in 1865, he had spent a month in prison for obtaining money under false pretenses in Gundagai.

 APPREHENSION OF AN EX-SUB-INSPECTOR OF POLICE— On Thursday night Frederick C. Shadforth, late a sub-inspector of police, was apprehended at Hardwicke,- by mounted constables Mara and Buckley, on a warrant in which he is charged with having obtained money by a false pretence from Mr. Norton, innkeeper, of Gundagai.